OWAdapt: An adaptive loss function for deep learning using OWA operators: Introduction

 One relevant data issue in classification tasks is the class-imbalance problem, which arises when the label distribution is too skewed \cite{maldonado2022fw}.
-This is a common issue in a multiclass setting, especially when dealing with numerous labels \cite{zhang2016training,Zhang2022ImbDeep}.
-Although resampling solutions is the ``de facto'' approach in tabular datasets, creating new examples from the classes that are under-represented in the dataset (oversampling) can be tricky in DL tasks such as computer vision, text classification, or signal processing.
-Alternatively, cost-sensitive techniques and other algorithmic solutions can be adapted to DL by introducing instance-level weights in the loss function, for example, \cite{tayyar-madabushi-etal-2019-cost,zhang2016training}.
+This is a common issue in a multiclass setting, especially when dealing with numerous labels \cite{MORTAZ2020106490}.
+Although resampling is the ``de facto'' approach in tabular datasets, creating new examples from under-represented classes can be difficult in DL tasks such as computer vision, text classification, or signal processing.
+Alternatively, cost-sensitive techniques can be adapted to DL \cite{JIN2022109817}, for example, by introducing instance-level weights in the loss function \cite{tayyar-madabushi-etal-2019-cost,zhang2016training}.

-In this paper, we propose a new adaptive loss function derived from traditional functions like cross-entropy (CE) loss using OWA operators.
+Despite the existence of some few adaptive loss functions, none of the approaches are designed to dynamically adjust class-level performance in order to guarantee the correct classification of all the classes.
+To overcome this research gap, we propose a novel adaptive loss function derived from traditional functions like cross-entropy loss using OWA operators.
 The rationale behind this approach is to adjust the weights of each class based on their performance so that the loss function can prioritize those components with greater relative error and down-weigh those with smaller relative error.
 This approach is particularly useful for class-imbalanced tasks where there is a shortage of data, resulting in poor class-level performance.
-Standard loss functions such as CE cannot resolve this issue since they assume that all classes have equal weights \cite{janocha2017loss}.
+Standard loss functions such as cross-entropy cannot resolve this issue since they assume that all classes have equal weights \cite{janocha2017loss}.

-Our main contribution is the design of a fast and simple adaptive loss function that enhances the balanced performance of DL classifiers.
+Our main contribution is the design of a fast and simple adaptive loss function that enhances the balanced performance of classifiers, bridging the research on aggregation functions and DL.
 Our approach is versatile and can be applied to various standard loss functions for classification.
 Implementing the loss function is almost effortless, and it can be incorporated into existing architectures that consider optimizers based on gradient descent approaches, such as Adam \cite{kingma2014adam}.
+Please note that our approach is applicable not only in scenarios that exclusively require handling class imbalance, but also in any application where a balanced classification performance in terms of class recall is desired.

 The organization of this research paper is as follows: First, we review prior studies on the three pertinent topics covered in the proposal.
 Specifically, we discuss previous research on adaptive loss functions, class-imbalanced classification in DL, and OWA operators in Section \ref{sec:prior}.
 Next, in Section \ref{sec:Prop}, we present the proposed loss function for classification using DL.
 Then, we examine experiments conducted on benchmark datasets for image classification in Section \ref{sec:exp}.
 Finally, Section \ref{sec:conclusions} outlines the main findings and suggests directions for future research.